nicklockwood/layout/README.md

 # Example Projects

-There are several example projects includes with the Expression library:
+There are several example projects included with the Layout library:

 ## SampleApp